Tyrese Fornah

+Fornah graduated for the academy at Nottingham Forest, but struggled to break into the first team and had loan spells at Casa Pia, Plymouth Argyle, Shrewsbury Town and Reading.
+In August 2023, Fornah left Forest to join local rivals Derby County in a rare direct transfer between clubs.
+A year later, he joined Salford City on a season-long loan; Fornah was released by Derby in June 2025.

 Club career

+Nottingham Forest

-Fornah is a member of the Nottingham Forest academy, having joined following his release from Brighton & Hove Albion in the summer of 2018.
+Fornah was a member of the Nottingham Forest academy, having joined following his release from Brighton & Hove Albion in the summer of 2018.
 He signed a contract with Forest on 11 December 2019 that would keep him at the club until the summer of 2022.

 Fornah made his professional debut on 5 January 2020, appearing as a 69th-minute substitute during a 3rd round FA Cup game against Chelsea.

 On 31 January 2020, Fornah moved on loan to Portuguese LigaPro side Casa Pia for the remainder of the season, making five appearances.

 He signed for League One side Plymouth Argyle on 2 October 2020 on a season-long loan.

 On 18 January 2022, Fornah joined League One side Shrewsbury Town on loan until the end of the season.

 On 8 July 2022, it was announced that Fornah had signed on a season-long loan with Championship side Reading.
+Despite an extended period of limited playing time, Fornah expressed an interest in signing permanently for the Royals.